Do You Need to Shock Above Ground Pools? Complete Guide

 When your above ground pool develops algae or severe cloudiness, use the SLAM method (Shock Level And Maintain):

-1. Determine shock level using FC/CYA chart based on stabilizer level
+1. Determine shock level using the FC/CYA chart based on your stabilizer level

-2. Add enough liquid chlorine to reach shock level (typically 10-12 ppm FC)
+2. Add enough liquid chlorine to reach shock level (varies based on CYA level per FC/CYA chart)

 3. Maintain shock level by testing and adding chlorine every few hours